milanm1120/Comic_Informer/README.md

 # ComicInformer

-Get a list of the newest comicbooks being released from DC Comics and Marvel this week, previous releases and future releases!
+Get a list of the newest comicbooks being released from Major Publishers like DC Comics, Marvel Studios, BOOM!
+Studios, Dark Horse Comics and so many more!
+Look up by New Releases, Last Weeks Release or Future Release from your favorite publishers!

 ## Installation